 Be Prepared

-Ensure your site has a clear Incident Management Procedure and that all workers know who to call in an emergency.
+Ensure your site has a clear incident reporting and investigation procedure and that all workers know who to call in an emergency.
 Having the correct forms ready can save valuable time in a crisis.